 Methacrylate Fate and Degradation

-In air, methacrylates react with photo-chemically produced hydroxyl radicals and also with ozone.
+In air, methacrylates react with photo-chemically produced hydroxyl radicals and ozone.
 Half-lives for these reactions have been estimated with the EPI Suite™ program as provided by US EPA.
-Estimated atmospheric half-lives range from 4.4 to 7.0 hours, with shorter half-lives for higher molecular weights (6.9 h (MAA), 7.0 h (MMA), 6.5 h (EMA), 5.7 h (n-/i-BMA) and 4.4 h (2-EHMA)).
-They have no relevant ozone-depleting potential and do not add to global warming.
+This is especially relevant for small methacrylates with low molecular weight and high volatility.
+Estimated atmospheric half‑lives range from 4.4 to 7.0 hours, with shorter half-lives for higher molecular weights (6.9 h (MAA), 7.0 h (MMA), 6.5 h (EMA), 5.7 h (n-/i-BMA) and 4.4 h (2-EHMA)).
+Ozone reactions have an estimated atmospheric half-life of approximately one day for all esters.
+They have no relevant ozone‑depleting potential and do not add to global warming.

 References: